 Q. An employee has said that they don’t want to attend work because they are worried about catching COVID-19.
 They want to work from home and are citing health and safety reasons.
 What do I do?

-If they can work from home then you should allow that because that is the government guidance.
 If they can’t work from home, then reassure them that you will always follow government guidance and that you have done a risk assessment, they should attend work as usual.
 If they still refuse to attend work, contact us for advice.

 Q. What if you think people that are meant to be working at home but you don’t think are actually working?

 Communication is key.
 If you have a suspicion that the employee isn’t being as efficient as they would be in the office, then ask what’s distracting them.
 Maybe they just don’t have the right equipment at home or are struggling with distractions such as childcare or elderly parents to look after as they are at home.
 Talk about it and agree how you are going to move forward.
 If someone hasn’t worked from home before, we would advise having a morning and end of day call as a minimum.
 This helps to catch up on what’s been completed and what needs to be carried over to the next day.
 This also provides an opportunity for you to raise concerns if work isn’t being completed at an acceptable rate.

 Q. If there are not enough laptops for everyone to work from home, but we decide to ask everyone that has a laptop to work from home, can we ask one employee to work in the office?

 Yes you can ask people who have appropriate equipment to work from home, but where this is not possible, those employees can remain in the office.
 Workplaces must have adequate hygiene facilities and the ability for staff to be able to keep a safe distance from others.